Ever wondered how you can implement contextual help that meets customers right at their point of need?

 Banners are great tools for announcing new updates and sharing crucial information with users.
 It is a way to reach all (or selected segments) of your users with important announcements or reminders within the software.

 A good banner conveys a short message in one or two lines.
-It also appears at the top of the product interface or web app and is used to notify the user of crucial information they may have missed out on.
+It also appears at the top of the product interface or web app and is used to notify the user of crucial information they may have missed.

 For instance, you can use a banner to remind users to upgrade their free trial, renew their subscription, or update their payment information.